This is a contest where the community selects the next book to publish. The contest ended but may return in 2019.

 “We celebrated my eighteenth birthday yesterday…”

-“That sounds like a wonderful plan, Mr Cholesterol,” said Rosella.
+“That sounds like a wonderful idea,” said Rosella.

 “Mhmm.
-Or better yet, I’d say we’d love to get to know her better.
+Or better yet, I say we would love to get to know her better.
 Gertrude seems like a reliable traveling partner too.
 I bet our travels will be a little more interesting if she were to tag along.”
 Anneth winked at her.

 Gertrude tugged at Morvon’s clothes.
 “Can I really make it all on my own out there?”
 She asked beneath a cover of shade obscuring her eyes as her head hung low.
-“I don’t mind staying with you until you die.”
+“I don’t mind staying with you until the very end.”

 After a brief reintroduction everyone met each other again as if to rewrite the bad paragraph that had gotten them started off on the wrong foot.
 Rosella and Anneth bowed like cultured ladies and group hugged Gertrude.
 The bowing was a new concept to her so she stood there not knowing how to react.
-But she came out of it okay, so all was good.
-Morvon wasn't bothered since he most likely experienced it in his younger years.
-Those were Gertrude’s thoughts.
+But she came out of it okay.
+Morvon responded in kind since he knew more about those customs.

-On the other hand, Gertrude had no idea what adventures awaited her outside the forest.
+With everything said and done, Gertrude prepared for the new life ahead.
+She had no idea what adventures awaited her outside the forest.